benheberlein/travis-test/README.md

 This is an example project demonstrating the use of Travis CI.
 This project was developed for ECEN 5033 DevOps in the Cloud at CU Boulder.

-This project implements a decimal to hex converter website.
+This project implements a decimal to arbitrary base converter website.
 The Travis CI portion of the project automatically builds, tests and deploys the website to an AWS Elastic Beanstalk instance.